shoutem/shoutem.github.io/docs/extensions/my-first-extension/_posts/1970-01-04-CreatingShortcutAndScreen.md

 ...
 ```

-Let's scan the QR code and see where we stopped in [Getting Started]({{ site.url }}/docs/extensions/tutorials/getting-started).

 <p class="image">
 <img src='{{ site.url }}/img/tutorials/getting-started/03-lets-eat.png'/>
 </p>

 > #### Note
-> In the documentation the preview you see is from the Builder, instead of a screenshot from the Shoutem Preview app.
+> In the documentation the preview you see is from the Builder, instead of a screenshot from the Shoutem Preview app or a local emulator.
 This way you'll see the state of the web interface as well.

-Now let's make a quick change to the app code so you can see it change in real time on the Shoutem Preview app.
+Now let's make a quick change to the app code so you can see it change in real time on the emulator.
 Open your `restaurants` extension's `List.js` screen file and add another line of text:

 ```JavaScript{6}
 #file: app/screens/List.js